12 Keys’ Codeine Addiction Treatment In Florida

 It’s possible, however, to develop an emotional addiction to a substance that is not physically addicting.
 In fact, people develop emotional addictions to otherwise healthy substances or activities, like exercise and even people.
 When the brain believes it cannot survive without something, and that belief is strong enough for the body to continually seek out that object, addiction is formed.

 In the case of codeine, the rate of mental addiction, or at least the part of addiction that takes place in the brain, is accelerated compared to many other abused substances.
 Just like morphine, heroin and other opioids, codeine goes right to the part of the brain naturally designed to create habits.
-Help is available 24/7 at our codeine withdrawal treatment center.
-Call this number for a free personal consultation for yourself or a loved one 866-480-4328.
+Help is available 24/7 at our codeine addiction treatment in Florida.
+Call this number for a free personal consultation for yourself or a loved one 800-338-5770.

 By working on the pleasure centers of the brain, codeine ingratiates itself into the system faster and more completely than many other substances.
 In its recommended doses, codeine is not as strong as morphine or heroin.
 However, many people who use codeine for a long period (or recreationally) end up taking larger doses.
 The effects of these large doses of codeine can be equal to or greater than morphine or heroin.